sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (15s)

-> "Quick note: why Skills instead of RAG?
+> *(Slight pause — this is an important distinction)*
 >
-> RAG retrieves chunked fragments — great for Q&A. 'What is X?'
+> "Now, you might ask: 'Why not just use RAG?'
 >
-> Skills provide **structured knowledge with hierarchy** — great for execution.
-'How do I implement X?'
+> Here's the difference.
+RAG takes your docs, slices them into chunks, and retrieves fragments.
+Great for Q&A. 'What is X?'
 >
+> Skills preserve **structure** — hierarchy, relationships, decision trees.
+Great for *execution*.
+'How do I implement X correctly?'
+>
-> When your agent needs to **do something**, not just answer, structured knowledge wins."
+> RAG finds facts.
+Skills guide actions.
+When your agent needs to *do* something, structured knowledge wins."

 ---